 This isn't the first time that TIGHAR has explored what happened to Earhart.

-What the heck is that anomaly on sonar images from the floor of the Pacific Ocean?
-According to researchers from The International Group for Historic Aircraft Recovery (TIGHAR), it could be the wreckage of Amelia Earhart's airplane from 1937.
+In May 2013, an anomaly on sonar images from the floor of the Pacific Ocean was discovered, and researchers from TIGHAR said it could be the wreckage of Amelia Earhart's airplane.

 But while reviewing the data from the expedition, TIGHAR researchers noticed something they had missed: "a sonar image...that could be the wreckage of Amelia Earhart's Lockheed Electra.
 It looks unlike anything else in the sonar data, it's the right size, it's the right shape, and it's in the right place," the organization's website proclaims.